 PREREQUISITE: Grade of A in French 3 and teacher recommendation; interest in French language and culture.

-Equivalent to a 3rd-year college French course in grammar, reading, composition, and conversation.
-Stresses speaking and listening skills, composition, and grammar.
+3 3 SCHOOL ORHS PHS UMHS GRADES 11-12 CREDIT 5 units per semester listening skills, composition, and grammar.
 This course provides extensive preparation for the spring administration of the AP exam.
 This course is conducted in French.